microsoft/todo-app-java-on-azure/README.md

 WEBAPP_NAME=put-your-webapp-name-here
 ```

+**Note**: The name of your webapp must be all lowercase.

-Optional.
-If you plan to test the Web app locally, then
+_Optional Step_: If you plan to test the Web app locally, then
 you must start a local instance of Tomcat.
 Set another value in
-the system environment variable
+the system environment variable:

 ``` txt
 TOMCAT_HOME=put-your-tomcat-home-here